VytenisJak/portfolio02/README.md

 To do:
 1. categories model
 2. status model
+3. ajax search
-3. uploade pictures with ajax
+4. uploade pictures with ajax
-4. CRUD buttons to be seen only to admin
+5. CRUD buttons to be seen only to admin